XIV: Saa paper: Robust and significant

 Mapping Asia’s papermaking

-ACCORDING to the University of Hamburg, comprehensive research on Asian handmade paper history is needed, particularly in border regions connecting southwest China, Thailand, Laos, Burma, and Vietnam.
-The historical transmission of papermaking remains poorly documented.
-Various ethnic minorities maintain distinctive traditions alongside saa paper—such as the Hmong, who craft paper from bamboo.
-The university’s research examines manuscripts from Naxi, Bai, and Tibetan communities, comparing historical samples with contemporary production methods.
-This work aims to categorize paper varieties by origin and period, enhance analysis techniques, and investigate relationships between materials, book formats, and technologies.
+ACCORDING to the University of Hamburg, comprehensive research on the history of Asian handmade paper is needed, particularly in the border regions connecting southwest China, Thailand, Laos, Burma, and Vietnam.
+The history of papermaking‘s movement from one location to another in the past remains poorly documented.
+Various ethnic minorities maintain distinctive traditions alongside the saa paper.
+Tribes like the Hmong make paper from bamboo.
+So far, the Hamburg university has studied manuscripts from Naxi, Bai, and Tibetan communities.
+Their researchers compare old samples with modern production methods with the following aims: (1) identify different types of paper, (2) improve analysis techniques, and (3) explore how materials, book formats, and technologies are connected.

 For more information, click on links: Stephen Menon, O Art Space Gallery, Lim Siang Jin and his art, here and here.
 For a detailed acknowledgment, click here